I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 Keep your lips slightly open when you go in for the kiss, not gaping like a carp, but just bareeeely parted so that they're at their softest and most full, like you're about to say something.
 In contrast, a closed mouth could make it look like all you want to do is give her a tiny peck with your lips.

 As you start to approach your lovely target, be sure to tilt your head slightly sideways and if possible, guide her head to tilt it to the opposite side with your hands.

 This works best if you do it in a soft, gentle manner, not like a robot working on auto parts.
-For example, if you were just caressing her face (which — great starter move by the move), gently hold her head (like it's a precious object!) and move it ever so slightly to the side.
+For example, if you were just caressing her face (which — great starter move by the way), gently hold her head or her chin (like it's a precious object!) and move it ever so slightly to the side.

 If you don't take the appropriate precautions, you risk bumping noses.
 If that happens, just laugh it off and tilt your head again so you can kiss her immediately while the situation is still romantic and heated up.
 Don't be discouraged!

 Do not underestimate the importance of keeping your eyes closed while kissing.
-Nothing is worse than accidentally opening your eyes and seeing the other person's staring back at you like a maniac.
+Nothing is worse than accidentally opening your eyes and seeing the other person staring back at you like a maniac.
 Yikes!

-No matter how long or how short your kiss is going to be, remind yourself to close your eyes for it — it's a sign of enjoyment and by closing your eyes, you communicate the message that you are in a trance because of the spell your special love has cast upon you.
+No matter how long or how short your kiss is going to be, remind yourself to close your eyes for it—it's a sign of enjoyment and by closing your eyes, you communicate the message that you are in a trance because of the spell your special love has cast upon you (or something like that.)

 That said, don't shut your eyes too soon.
 It's best to let it happen either *right* before or *right* after you make contact.
 Closing the doors on your peepers prematurely may cause you to miss her lips!